zaiisao/Documentation/en/Interactive Broadcast/role_ios.md

 User A joins the channel as a host and user B joins as an audience.
 If user B wants to switch to a host:

-1. User A calls the `setClientRole` method to set the user role as the host, and then calls the `joinChannelByToken` method to join a channel.
+1. User A calls the `setClientRole` method to set the user role as the host, and calls the `joinChannelByToken` method to join a channel.

    ```objective-c
    //Objective-C